Electric Scooter Trial

 The e-scooters have a weight limit of 140kg (total weight, i.e. rider and cargo).

-Geofencing technology will also control where e‐scooters are ridden and parked, and how fast they can travel in certain areas.
+Geofencing technology controls where e‐scooters are ridden and parked, and how fast they can travel in certain areas.
 In Ballarat this will include a No Riding Zone in Bridge Mall, and a No Parking Zone around Lake Wendouree.
 There will also be various slow zones in popular places such as the Armstrong Street Dining Precinct.

 Neuron e-scooter usage map